ariana-dot-dev/founding-engineer-offer-0/README.md

 If working from Paris or remote we will help you relocate to San Francisco.

-## Our mission
+## Our vision

 We thrive to make software & AI tools that make developers and other code-adjacent roles (PMs, researchers, security auditors...) way more efficient at understanding code.
-Code understanding tasks (review, troubleshooting, onboarding) are 75% of the time spent by pro developers.
+Code understanding tasks (debugging, review, onboarding) are 75% of the time spent by pro developers.
 We see a future in 2 to 5 years were most code will be AI generated and developers' role will fully shift to theses code understanding tasks.
 We also see a future where the only way for humans to not be enslaved by AI is via their ability to still decipher and understand what AI does, which will probably require understanding a lot of code.

 ## Story